 Some people believe that it’s foolish to put more money into people’s hands without first making sure they will spend it responsibly.
 They argue that instead of putting UBI funds to productive uses, such as education or paying down debt, many people will simply waste the money on drugs, alcohol, or luxury goods.

-UBI experiments to date don’t support this view.
-In Kenya, India, Uganda, and Liberia, the people who received cash consistently invested it in ways that improved their lives and their incomes.
+But UBI experiments to date don’t support this view.
+In Kenya, India, and Uganda, the people who received cash invested it in ways that improved their lives and their incomes.
 Spending on drugs and alcohol did not increase, and crime often decreased.
 Likewise, in the Nixon-era NIT experiments, families receiving extra income did not spend significantly more on luxury goods.

 4. It Could Damage Families

 One of the goals of Nixon’s Family Assistance Plan was to keep families together.
-The idea was that if a married couple could get more money from NIT than a divorced or separated mother would get from welfare, couples would have more incentive to stay together.
+The idea was that if a married couple could get more money from negative income tax than a divorced or separated mother would get from welfare, couples would have more incentive to stay together.

-A 1977 study of the NIT found that it seemed to have the opposite effect.
+A 1977 study of the NIT program found that it seemed to have the opposite effect.
 Based on the data, it appeared that the divorce rate was 40% to 60% higher for couples receiving NIT.
-It led Daniel Patrick Moynihan, who had been one of the strongest advocates for guaranteed income, to withdraw his support for the idea.
+This finding led Sen. Daniel Patrick Moynihan, who had been one of the strongest advocates for guaranteed income, to withdraw his support for the idea.

-However, later analysis suggests that this original study was flawed.
+However, later analysis suggests that the original study was flawed.
 When economist Glen Cain re-crunched the numbers in a 1986 paper, he found that the actual increase in divorce rates was much lower, between 15% and 30%.
-And a 1990 analysis by Cain and Douglas A. Wissoker in the American Journal of Sociology concluded that the NIT did not impact divorce rates.
+And a 1990 analysis by Cain and Douglas A. Wissoker published in the American Journal of Sociology concluded that the NIT did not impact divorce rates at all.

 Other studies also contradict the idea that UBI and NIT promote divorce.
-For instance, according to the Basic Income Earth Network, participants in Canada’s MINCOME experiment were less likely to get divorced than non-participants.
-And a 2011 paper in Population Research and Policy Review found that the EITC had no impact on divorce rates.
+For instance, according to the Basic Income Earth Network, participants in Canada’s Mincome experiment were less likely to get divorced than nonparticipants.
+And a 2011 paper published in Population Research and Policy Review found that the EITC had no impact on divorce rates.

 5. It Could Reduce Wages

-Supporters of UBI hope that giving everyone a basic income will reduce poverty and inequality.
+Supporters of universal basic income hope that giving everyone a minimum income will reduce poverty and inequality.
 However, some opponents believe that UBI could actually make these problems worse.

-If UBI gives workers enough money to live on, critics claim, employers will be able to get away with paying them less.
+Critics claim that if UBI gives workers enough money to live on, employers will be able to get away with paying them less than a living wage.
 It’s already happening to some extent in the gig economy, where many workers accept low wages because they have other sources of income.

 6. It’s Inefficient

-Opponents also claim that UBI is an inefficient way to help people in need.
-Current social welfare programs direct aid to the people with the lowest incomes, who need it most.
-By contrast, UBI would give money to everyone, rich and poor alike.
+Opponents also claim that universal basic income is an inefficient way to help people in need.
+Current social welfare programs direct aid to the people with the lowest incomes, those who need it most.
+By contrast, a true UBI program (one that is really universal with no income limits) would give money to everyone, rich and poor alike.

-Alternatively, the U.S. could replace its existing programs with an even more generous UBI that would provide more income than the poorest Americans receive in benefits today.
-But that would be even more expensive than the first option.
-Instead of providing, say, $12,000 per year in UBI to everyone plus $15,000 in aid to low-income Americans only, it would need to give at least $15,000 to every single American.
+Alternatively, the U.S. could replace its existing programs with an even more generous UBI that would pay more than the poorest Americans receive in benefits today.
+But that would cost even more than the first option.
+Instead of providing, say, $12,000 per year in UBI to everyone plus $15,000 in aid to low-income Americans only, it would need to give everyone at least $15,000.

 7. It Could Trigger Inflation

-While some opponents say UBI could depress wages, others argue the opposite: UBI will encourage more people to quit their jobs, creating a “tighter” labor market with more available jobs.
-That, in turn, will drive up wages, which sounds like a good thing for low-income workers.
+While some opponents say universal basic income could depress wages, others argue the opposite.
+They say UBI will encourage more people to quit their jobs, creating a “tighter” labor market with more available jobs, which would drive up wages.

 There are two problems with this argument.
 First, one of the reasons many people are proposing UBI right now is the fear that new machines are about to replace a large number of jobs.
-If the number of available jobs and the number of available workers decline at the same time, the labor market will be no tighter than it was before.
+If the number of available jobs and the number of available workers decline simultaneously, the labor market will be no tighter than it was before.

 So far, there is little evidence to either support or contradict the idea that long-term UBI will lead to inflation.
 The Alaska Permanent Fund has not triggered inflation in the state.
 In fact, a chart compiled by UBI advocate Scott Santens shows that the Consumer Price Index is rising at a slower rate in Alaska than in the U.S. as a whole.
-However, the yearly payout from the Permanent Fund is quite small, so it isn’t likely to move prices as much as a more generous UBI program, such as Yang’s.
+However, the Permanent Fund’s yearly payout is quite small, so it isn’t likely to move prices as much as a more generous UBI program, such as Yang’s.

 8. It’s Too Expensive

-UBI supporters have proposed a variety of ways to cover all or part of this cost.
-Their suggestions include:
+UBI proponents have proposed a variety of ways to cover all or part of this cost.

-- Carbon Tax.
-Another way Yang would help cover the cost of UBI is through a carbon tax.
-This is a tax on the burning of fossil fuels based on their carbon footprint.
+Another idea Yang suggested to help cover the cost of UBI is a carbon tax, a tax on the burning of fossil fuels based on their carbon footprint.
 It would have the added benefit of discouraging fossil fuel use and fighting global warming.
-However, Yang doesn’t offer any specifics on how much money this tax could raise.
+However, Yang hasn’t offered any specifics on how much money this tax could raise.

 Chances of Passing Universal Basic Income

-UBI isn’t universally popular with Americans, but support for it is growing fast.
-A 2018 Gallup poll found that nearly half of Americans say they would support a program to provide a minimum income for workers who have lost their jobs to automation.
+Universal basic income isn’t universally popular with Americans, but support for it is growing fast.
+A 2018 Gallup poll found that nearly half of Americans say they would support providing a minimum income for workers who have lost their jobs to automation.
 According to CNBC, that number has jumped sharply from the 12% who said they would support UBI 10 years ago.

 However, support for UBI isn’t uniform across the political spectrum.
 In the Gallup poll, 65% of Democrats expressed support for it, but 72% of Republicans were opposed.
 Independents were split roughly 50-50.

 The same split appears among politicians.
-So far, the only ones who have come out in favor of UBI are far-left Democrats.
-Some conservatives, such as Senators Marco Rubio of Florida and Mike Lee of Utah, have argued in favor of streamlining government aid by combining many programs into one.
-But none of them want to make these benefits universal.
+So far, the only ones who have come out in favor of UBI are extremely liberal Democrats.
+Some conservatives, such as Sens.
+Marco Rubio of Florida and Mike Lee of Utah, have argued in favor of streamlining government aid by combining many programs into one.
+But none of them wants to make these benefits universal.
 Instead, they typically favor making the work requirements for aid recipients stricter than they are now.

 NIT vs. UBI

-Steadfast Republican opposition makes it unlikely that the U.S. will have a universal basic income plan any time in the foreseeable future.
+Steadfast Republican opposition makes it unlikely the U.S. will have a universal basic income plan in the foreseeable future.
 However, it could be possible for Democrats and Republicans to compromise on a negative income tax plan.

 NIT has many of the same benefits as UBI, battling poverty while reducing red tape, with fewer of the drawbacks.
 Unlike UBI, NIT gives extra money to only the people who need it the most.
-It would do more to fight inequality than a UBI that gives money to everyone regardless of income.
+It would do more to fight inequality than a truly universal basic income, which would go to everyone regardless of their other income.

 NIT would also be much cheaper than UBI.
-A 2015 article in the Journal of Poverty concluded that the U.S. could eliminate poverty through a negative income tax that paid $0.50 for every dollar by which a family’s earnings fell below 200% of the poverty line.
-A family with no earnings would receive just enough to bring it up to the poverty line.
-For every dollar it earned, its NIT would shrink by $0.50 until, at twice the poverty line, it received nothing.
+A 2015 article published in the Journal of Poverty concluded that the U.S. could eliminate poverty through a negative income tax that paid $0.50 for every dollar by which a family’s earnings fell below 200% of the poverty line.

-In a Vox article about the study, the authors estimate that the government could fund such a program with $216 billion in 2007 dollars ($216.5 billion in 2019 dollars).
-Not only is that many times lower than the $3 trillion needed for a true UBI program, but it’s also roughly the same amount the U.S. already spends on aid programs such as the EITC, SSI, SNAP, TANF, school lunches, and subsidized housing.
-So, in theory, it would be possible to replace current programs with an NIT that would do more to fight poverty without adding a cent to the federal budget.
+In a Vox article about the study, the authors estimate that the government could fund such a program with $219 billion in 2007 dollars (about $273 billion in 2020 dollars).
+Not only is that many times lower than the $3 trillion needed for a true UBI program, but it’s also roughly the same amount the U.S. already spends on aid programs like the EITC, SSI, SNAP, TANF, school lunches, and subsidized housing.
+So in theory, it would be possible to replace these welfare programs with an NIT that would do more to fight poverty without adding a cent to the federal budget.

 All these distinctions make NIT much more popular with the right than UBI.
-In the 1960s, it had the support of far-right Richard Nixon and right-leaning economist Friedman.
+In the 1960s, it had the support of the highly conservative Nixon and the right-leaning economist Friedman.
 The NIT’s potential to reduce the size of government bureaucracy, something most conservatives dislike, should give it a similar appeal for Republicans today.

 Other Alternatives to UBI